danlentz/printv/README.md

 features.

-You may have noticed from the first example shiown in section USAGE that the keywords `:hr` and `:ff` were used to insert into the log a thin and thick horizontal rule, respectively.
+You may have noticed from the first example shiown in section USAGE that the keywords `:hr` and `:ts` were used to insert into the log a thin horizontal rule and timestamp, respectively.
 For these kinds of simple, self-contained tags, it is reasonable that we can choose a few keywords such as these and handle them specially when encountered within the implicit progn of a PRINTV.
 In doing so, we can simply